pallets/flask/docs/config.rst

 subclassing.

-What is very popular in the Django world is to make the import explicit in the config file by adding an ``from yourapplication.default_settings import *`` to the top of the file and then overriding the changes by hand.
+What is very popular in the Django world is to make the import explicit in the config file by adding ``from yourapplication.default_settings import *`` to the top of the file and then overriding the changes by hand.
 You could also inspect an environment variable like ``YOURAPPLICATION_MODE`` and set that to `production`, `development` etc